rock-hu/minor-projects/harmonyos_samples/scan-kit_-sample-code_-clientdemo_-arkts/readme_en.md

 This sample code illustrates how to use the capabilities provided by Scan Kit, including directly accessing content through scanning, scanning barcodes using the default UI, scanning barcodes using a custom UI, recognizing barcodes from images, and generating barcode images.

-The APIs of Scan Kit need to be used: mport { scanCore, scanBarcode, customScan, detectBarcode, generateBarcode } from '
+The APIs of Scan Kit need to be used: import { scanCore, scanBarcode, customScan, detectBarcode, generateBarcode } from '@kit.ScanKit';
-@kit.ScanKit';

 ## Preview